If you want to sell products online, you must know how to write niche-specific content. In this article, we will teach you how to do just that.

 If you’re a new business looking for customers, your content marketing strategy should assume that people can’t or won’t find you.
 This is counter-intuitive.
 It means that the first step in your content marketing strategy is to attract attention and raise awareness — to get noticed.

-This is true whether you’re a B2B company, B2C, or anywhere,e in between.
+Whether you’re a B2B company, B2C, or anywhere,e in between, this is true.
 You may have a unique product or service, but it’s unlikely anyone will know about it on his own.
 Even if people search for what you offer, they probably don’t know how to find it yet.
 That’s what makes you a niche.
 You have something that doesn’t yet have its name, and therefore doesn’t yet have its search results.

 So how do you turn a niche into a brand?
 How do you create search results out of thin air?
 The short answer is: with content marketing.
 Content marketing is a deliberate strategy for building a brand from scratch by creating and sharing valuable free content, preferably so valuable and attractive that the audience wants to share it with others.